 THE EARLY YEARS

 Robert George (George as he was known) was born on September 12, 1883 in Joliette, North Dakota.
 He was the sixth child in a family of sixteen born to Robert and Margaret Ferguson.
-Life was hard on the Dakota prairies and George’s participation and education in agriculture and survival was mandatory.
-Hired labour was too expensive for a struggling farming family and, because of that, George was not able to attend the summer school in Joliette.
+Life was hard on the Dakota prairies and George’s participation and education in agriculture was mandatory.
+Hired labour was too expensive for a struggling farming family and because of that, George was not able to attend the summer school in Joliette.
 His school education was erratic.
 By 12, he had four winter sessions behind him but was then unable to attend the Joliette school until he was 15.
-His life was also precariously threatened when he was 12 by diphtheria which left him with chronic laryngitis and a husky voice, both which contributed later to his career direction.
+His life was also precariously threatened when he was 12 by diphtheria.
+This left him with chronic laryngitis and a husky voice, a trait which later affected his career choice.
 By 16, George was his father’s right hand and became the farm business manager while directing various activities including the threshing and harvesting of the crops.

 George was a voracious reader and was found borrowing books from neighbours while forgetting to complete the chores.
 He was clever, shrewd and very much a realist.
 He was handsome and grew to be almost 6 feet.
 He also harboured a violent temper when aroused.
 When George was 13, he attended a Methodist revival meeting in Joliette.
 He listened as the evangelist delivered his message of temperance and devotion to God.
 Those with undisciplined tempers were called to publically confess and pray.
 George courageously stepped forward and became determined to master his temper unless confronted with injustice.
 George also attended Salvation Army services led by Lieutenant Hector Habkirk and became drawn to the concept of service to others through these interactions in the Joliette community.